King Edward VI Camp Hill School for Girls

 King Edward VI Camp Hill School for Girls, also known as Camp Hill Girls, is a selective grammar school in Kings Heath, Birmingham, for students aged 11 to 18 (Year 7 to Year 13).
-It is one of the most academically successful schools in the United Kingdom, currently ranked 10th among state schools.
-It is one of seven schools in Birmingham that are part of the King Edward VI Foundation.
+It is one of the most academically successful schools in the United Kingdom, currently ranked 11th among state schools.
+It is one of fourteen schools in Birmingham that are part of the King Edward VI Foundation.
 It shares a campus with King Edward VI Camp Hill School for Boys and, in 1958, both schools moved from their original location in central Birmingham to Vicarage Road in the Birmingham suburb of Kings Heath.
-The buildings are connected and some facilities and activities are shared, but they are separate establishments.
+The buildings are connected and some facilities, activities and A-level subjects are shared, but they are separate establishments.
 The name has been retained from the school's former site at Camp Hill.

 Admission

 Admission to Camp Hill is based upon success in the 11+ exam along with consideration of proximity to the school.
 It is also guaranteed that at least 25% of students admitted will be "Pupil Premium Pupils", who are pupils whose families will have received free school meals at some point in the six years before application.
 Those living outside the catchment are able to attend Camp Hill, but only if they achieve a very high score in the 11+, and the quota for catchment pupils is not filled.
 This admissions policy replaced the previous one from 2020.
 Previously, there was no weight attached to proximity, and the quota for Pupil Premium Pupils was 20%.

-Entry in year 8 to 11 is also done through examination only.
+Entry in year 8 to 11 is also through examination only.